leoferres/leoferres.github.io/nlp.md

  - `seaborn` version 0.5 or later
  - `nltk` version 3.2.1 or later: https://github.com/nltk/nltk
  - `spacy` version 0.100.6 or later: https://github.com/spacy-io/spaCy
+ - I also use [Jabref](http://www.jabref.org/) to manage my bibliography.

 and we will probably use some other tools in the Python stack.